-For each of the two different versions of Test Dataset B used (one with 5-fiducial and the other with 20-fiducial low-pass filtered clearance data), four different tests (Table 3.1) were carried out to assess the effects of variation of τ 0 (one test) and τ 1 (three tests) on the output resistivity models and output RMS errors, for various different inversion inputs and schemes: independent and non-independent inversions and EM component data Npca3 filtered and not filtered.
-The clearance data are low-pass filtered (either 5-fiducial or 20-fiducial) for all tests.
+Four different tests (Table 3.1) were carried out, using Test Dataset B, to assess the effects of variation of τ 0 (one test) and τ 1 (three tests) on the output resistivity models and output RMS errors, for various different inversion inputs and schemes: independent and non-independent inversions and EM component data Npca3 filtered and not filtered.
+The clearance data are low-pass filtered (20-fiducial) for all tests.
 The tests evaluate τ 0 in the range 0.001 - 1 (60 tests in total) and τ 1 in the range 1 - 100 (40 tests in total), with logarithmic increments between each tau value tested.
 A task-specific aempy script was used to automate the tau test runs.
 All tests were run using data errors of 60.0 ppm for all eight EM components.